 While they can be serious pests of corn and grasses important to agriculture, they are harmless to pets and people.
 The most likely problem encountered by the homeowner is damage to garden crops and lawn grasses.
 However, a large infestation may bring other pests to the yard.
 Birds, predatory wasps, and skunks often feed on billbugs.

-Damage is caused when adults cut into the stem to lay eggs and as they suck out and feed on plant juices.
-Larvae eat the plant’s stems and roots that are below ground.
-One of the most likely visible signs of billbug damage are dead spots in the grass that do not “green up” after watering.
-It is very important to have a pest management professional inspect patches of dead grass to determine what is causing the damage since it can be drought, a grass disease or insects such as billbugs.
-To inspect for billbug damage, pull up the dead grass; if it easily comes out of the ground it could be billbug larvae damage to the roots.
-Billbugs commonly damage Kentucky bluegrass, perennial ryegrass and fescue varieties.
+One of the most likely visible signs of billbug damage is dead spots in the grass that do not “green up” after watering.
+It is very important to have a pest management professional (PMP) inspect patches of dead grass to determine what is causing the damage since it can be drought, a grass disease, or insects.
+To inspect for damage, pull up the dead grass; if it easily comes out of the ground it could be billbug larvae damage to the roots.

-The homeowner should always consult with their pest management professional who will provide insect identification and management help.
-Pest management professionals can identify the pests that are causing lawn problems, plus provide insight on effective control techniques.
+The homeowner should always consult with their PMP for help with identification and pest management.
+These professionals can identify the pests that are causing lawn problems, plus provide insight on effective control techniques.
 Some important techniques for controlling billbugs include:

 - Using turf grass varieties which are resistant to billbugs.

-- Using biological control products such as billbug parasitic nematodes and billbug fungal diseases.
+- Using biological control products such as billbug parasitic nematodes and fungal diseases.

 - Using conventional insecticide control applications during the time of year when they are most effective against the adult and larval billbugs.